Energy Systems and Sustainability

 - Environmental sustainability – the act of preserving, restoring, and utilizing the earth’s natural resources in a way that does not inhibit ecological services, remove resources faster than they can be replenished, or harm the surrounding environment.

-- Social sustainability – the act of ensuring all people are treated with equity and have access to basic human rights, including but not limited to: clean water, nutrition, education, healthcare, sanitation, shelter, security, a meaningful livelihood, and the opportunity to pursue their aspirations.
+- Social sustainability – the act of ensuring all people have access to basic human rights, including but not limited to: clean water, nutrition, education, health care, sanitation, shelter, security, a meaningful livelihood, and the opportunity to pursue their aspirations.

-- Economic sustainability – the act of distributing money and resources equitably so that all may obtain basic human needs.
+- Economic sustainability – the act of distributing money and resources equally so that all may obtain basic human needs.
 Being economically sustainable should allow the economy to function, prosper, and thrive.

 Facilities and Services is proud to initiate, facilitate and manage a variety of sustainable-focus initiatives on campus.
 The following is a list of some notable areas of focus: STARS Silver Rating, Bee Campus USA member since 2018, Tree Campus USA member since 2009, LEED Certified buildings – (3) Gold and (16) Silver.